 Baylor University offers courses leading to the Bachelor of Science with options in either geology or geophysics.
-A program of courses is also offered leading to the Bachelor of Arts degree in Earth Science, or a Bachelor of Arts degree in geography.
+A program of courses is also offered leading to the Bachelor of Arts degree in Earth Science.

 The geology curriculum is designed to provide a sound understanding of geology, geophysics and related fields and the development of a geological perspective, both of which are essential for continued growth in the geological profession.
 Courses involve research projects, oral presentations, written reports, and fieldwork.
 Independent field research, field problems and presentations at professional meetings are regular features of both undergraduate and graduate programs.
 The student must complete either an independent research study, an internship, or a faculty-supervised research project for the B.S. degree.